Swarthmore College, BA, 1980

 “Crime Control, City by City,” New York Times op-ed (December 18, 1992) (appeared under the names of Steve Goldsmith, Mayor of Indianapolis, Indiana, and Kurt Schmoke, Mayor of Baltimore, Maryland).

-The Boston Gun Project/Operation Ceasefire was one of ten 1997 winners in the Ford Foundation’s Innovation in Government award program, and received the Herman Goldstein International Award for Problem Oriented Policing, the International Association of Chiefs of Police Webster Seavey Award, and the Person of the Year Award from Law Enforcement News.
+The Boston Gun Project/Operation Ceasefire was one of ten 1997 winners in the Ford Foundation’s Innovations in Government award program, and received the Herman Goldstein International Award for Problem Oriented Policing, the International Association of Chiefs of Police Webster Seavey Award, and the Person of the Year Award from Law Enforcement News.

 High Point, North Carolina was a 2006 finalist for the Herman Goldstein International Award for Problem Oriented Policing